Phillauri (film): Plot

-The movie ends with Shashi's spirit reuniting finally with her lover Roop Lal's (who was indeed killed in the massacre on the very Baisakhi day he recorded their songs and was to return to marry her).
-Before they both ascend to heaven Shashi tells Kanan and Anu (who can now see her) to love and cherish each other always, and that is what they promise each other as they embark on a new phase of their very own love story.
+The movie ends with Shashi's spirit reuniting finally with her lover Roop Lal's (who was killed in the massacre on the day of Baisakhi, when he recorded their songs and was to return to marry her).
+Before they both ascend to heaven, Shashi tells Kanan and Anu (who can now see her) to love and cherish each other always, and that is what they promise each other as they embark on a new phase of their very own love story.